chandrasekhar7/LINUX_RH342-study/README.md

 ## Kernel Debugging With SystemTap

+you need kernel-debuginfo and kernel-devel packages installed to use system tap.
+Installing systemtap via yum doesn't satisfy both of these package requirements.  'stap-pre' *does* seem to do the setup properly.

+If running stap modules on a different server, make sure the kernel versions match for the module you're building.

-you need kernel-debuginfo and kernel-devel packages installed to use system tap. man stap | grep -A 100 ALSO # shows you the 'stap-prep' program that installs everything it needs.
+man stap | grep -A 100 ALSO # shows you the 'stap-prep' program that installs everything it needs.